Self-isolating in halls

 Quick report links

-FAQs for those self-isolating because they are symptomatic or have a positive COVID-19 test
+FAQs for those self-isolating because they are symptomatic and/or have a positive COVID-19 test

 How will I get food if I am isolating?

-If you are symptomatic, you will need to arrange for food to be delivered to your bedroom door.
+If you are symptomatic or have received a positive COVID-19 test, you will need to arrange for food to be delivered to your bedroom door.
 You will not be able to access the kitchen to prepare anything.

 You can order food from any online service if you have friends within your household who can pick up deliveries from reception and are able to bring food to your door.
 Alternatively, you can request food support from the College.